christinalicence/stride/docs/Testing.md

 ## 1. Testing Objectives Against User Stories

-## 1. User Experience
-### a.
-Purpose of the Website

-This is a web application designed to help people formulate ongoing exercise plans with the help of AI taking in to account any injuries or limitations, such as a long term knee injury.
-The application also strives to create a community where you can follow people and comment on their profiles and traning plans.
-The idea is that the site will be a positivie place that helps people stay fit, healthy, happy and connected, even if they have injures and/or long term limitations in their exercise.
-The site is designed to one day make it compatible with smart watches (eg Garmin or Apple) to be able to upload your exercise plan on to your watch to follow.

-### b.
-User Stories

 #### First Story

 User A has a long term knee injury that means they avoid jumpling and high impact exercises.
 Every exercise plan they find online seems to suggest this as part of their routines and they are looking for a plan that will adapt to their speicific needs.